Current Research Assistants

 Patrick Phillips

-Patrick Phillips is currently a PhD student in uOttawa’s Curriculum, Leadership, and Policy Studies program.
+Patrick Phillips is currently a PhD Candidate and Part-time Professor in uOttawa’s Faculty of Education, who focuses particularly on teaching curriculum studies electives and research synthesis capstones.
 His research foci include developing and applying under-theorized arts-based practices, including visualization and critique, towards research-creation that fosters better interconnectedness in teaching and learning without erasing difficult questions, or encounters between differing or alienated knowledge systems.

 Nathalie Popa